π§ Method Development Workflowο

 python repo/myscript.py --input {{file}} --output /ccp_data/result.json

-5. π¦ Write to /ccp_data
+5. π¦ Write to /ccp_dataο

-To be collected by CCP, your output files must be saved in /ccp_data/
+To be collected by CCP, your output files must be saved in /ccp_data/.

-CCP will package this directory as output.zip
+CCP will package this directory as output.zip, including:

 Result files